-Allocation.
+Qingyang Wang, Shungeng Zhang, Yasuhiko Kanemasa, Calton Pu, Balaji Palanisamy, Lilian Harada, and Motoyuki Kawaba.
+2019.
+Optimizing N-Tier Application Scalability in the Cloud: A Study of Soft Resource Allocation.
 ACM Trans.
 Model.
 Perform.
 Eval.
 Comput.
 Syst.
-V, N, Article A (January 2019), 27 pages. https: //doi.org/0000001.0000001
+4, 2, Article 10 (June 2019), 27 pages. https://doi.org/10.1145/3326120

-53 1 INTRODUCTION
+1 INTRODUCTION

-An important advantage of cloud computing environment is the scalability: an application can scale 54 the underlying computing resources (e.g., number of virtual machines) to always meet the demand 55 of the fluctuation workload for both good performance and high resource efficiency [13, 39].
-For 56 long-term cloud users, scalability is especially important because the low operational cost brought 57 58 by efficient resource utilization can justify the savings of avoiding building a dedicated cluster.
-For cloud vendors, scalability is also very important because they can save infrastructure cost by 59 using less amount of computing resources and power through efficient resource utilization.
-So 60 scalability and the associate efficient resource utilization are important requirements for shared 61 cloud computing environment.
-62
+An important advantage of cloud computing environment is the scalability: an application can scale the underlying computing resources (e.g., number of virtual machines) to always meet the demand of the fluctuation workload for both good performance and high resource efficiency [13, 39].
+For long-term cloud users, scalability is especially important because the low operational cost brought by efficient resource utilization can justify the savings of avoiding building a dedicated cluster.
+For cloud vendors, scalability is also very important because they can save infrastructure cost by using less amount of computing resources and power through efficient resource utilization.
+So scalability and the associate efficient resource utilization are important requirements for shared cloud computing environment.

-63 A key challenge of achieving efficient resource utilization through scalability is the intelligent mapping of cloud resources to the real-time resource demands of running applications.
-This is 64 because typical cloud applications such as e-commerce usually have large fluctuating and sometimes 65 unpredictable workload (e.g., peak load ten times higher than average) [9].
-In addition, these 66 applications may have strict quality of service (QoS) requirements such as bounded response time.
-67 To achieve such an intelligent mapping, significant previous work has been done in hardware 68 resource scaling, for example, scaling hardware resources such as virtual machines or CPU cores 69 based on offline configuration plans [36] or pre-defined online adaptation policies (e.g., CPU 70 utilization larger than 80%) [20, 23, 27, 43].
-71
+A key challenge of achieving efficient resource utilization through scalability is the intelligent mapping of cloud resources to the real-time resource demands of running applications.
+This is because typical cloud applications such as e-commerce usually have large fluctuating and some-times unpredictable workload (e.g., peak load 10 times higher than average) [9].
+In addition, these applications may have strict quality of service (QoS) requirements such as bounded response time.
+To achieve such an intelligent mapping, significant previous work has been done in hardware resource scaling, for example, scaling hardware resources such as virtual machines or CPU cores based on offline configuration plans [36] or pre-defined online adaptation policies (e.g., CPU utilization larger than 80%) [20, 23, 27, 43].

-In this paper, we show that an intelligent mapping of cloud resources to real-time resource 72 demands of n-tier applications needs to take both hardware and software resources into account.
-73 74 This is because of the complex dependencies between hardware and software resources (e.g., thread pool, connection pool which we refer to as soft resources in this paper) from each tier of the system.
-75 For example, the number of threads in an upstream tier of an n-tier system can control the level 76 of concurrent requests flowing into downstream tiers, which may lead to either under-utilization 77 or over-utilization of the critical hardware resource in the system.
-To study the impact of soft 78 resource allocation on n-tier application performance, we developed tools to conduct fine-grained 79 monitoring of both hardware (CPU, memory, I/O) and soft resources (thread/DB connection pool) 80 of each tier of the system.
-Then we analyze the relationship between application performance 81 metrics (e.g., throughput, response time) and the fine-grained measurement of hardware and soft 82 resource usage by varying the soft resource allocation in each tier of the system.
-83
+In this article, we show that an intelligent mapping of cloud resources to real-time resource demands of n-tier applications needs to take both hardware and software resources into account.
+This is because of the complex dependencies between hardware and software resources (e.g., thread pool, connection pool, which we refer to as soft resources in this article) from each tier of the system.
+For example, the number of threads in an upstream tier of an n-tier system can control the level of concurrent requests flowing into downstream tiers, which may lead to either under-utilization or over-utilization of the critical hardware resource in the system.
+To study the impact of soft resource allocation on n-tier application performance, we developed tools to conduct fine-grained monitoring of both hardware (CPU, memory, I/O) and soft resources (thread/DB connection pool) of each tier of the system.
+Then, we analyze the relationship between application performance metrics (e.g., throughput, response time) and the fine-grained measurement of hardware and soft resource usage by varying the soft resource allocation in each tier of the system.

 The first contribution is the quantitative evaluation of the impact of soft resource allocation on the performance of n-tier applications with different hardware configurations.
-Using the RUBBoS benchmark [44], we show that a sub-optimal soft resource allocation (e.g., thread/DB connection pool) can easily degrade the performance of an 4-tier system from 31% to 110%, depending on the SLA specifications (see Figure 2).
-We also show that a set of near-optimal soft resource allocation for one hardware configuration can become a very bad choice when the system scales out to a different size (hardware resource scaling) (comparing Figure 2 and 3).
+Using the Rice University Bulletin Board System (RUBBoS) benchmark [44], we show that a sub-optimal soft resource allocation (e.g., thread/DB connection pool) can easily degrade the performance of a 4-tier system from 31% to 110%, depending on the Service Level Agreement (SLA) specifications (see Figure 2).
+We also show that a set of near-optimal soft resource allocation for one hardware configuration can become a very bad choice when the system scales out to a different size (hardware resource scaling) (comparing Figures 2 and 3).